DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-10/electronic-sound-production/_index.md

 [Learning Synths - Fitlers](https://learningsynths.ableton.com/en/filters/filters-in-the-real-world)

 {{% note %}}

+### Filters in Mixing vs Synthesis

+- **In Mixing (Equalization)**
-We have already covered filters somewhat in our discussions on mixing.
-Here we called them equalization and they generally had a subtle effect on the sound.
+  - Filters, often referred to as equalization, have a subtle effect on the sound.

+- **In Sound Synthesis**
-in sound synthesis filters have a much more drastic and noticeable effect.
+  - Filters produce much more drastic and noticeable changes to the sound.

-A very common filter in synthesis is the low pass filter.
-It creates the typical DJ sweep sound we all know and love..
+### Common Types of Filters: Low Pass Filter

+- **Low Pass Filter**
+  - Widely used in synthesis.
+  - Creates the familiar DJ sweep sound.

+### Key Parameters in Filters

+- **Cutoff Frequency**
-The **cutoff frequency** of the filter determines where in the spectrum the partials start to be reduced in amplitude.
+  - Determines the point in the frequency spectrum where partials start to be reduced in amplitude.

+- **Resonance**
-**Resonance** in a filter boosts the amplitude of the partials at the cutoff frequency.
-This has a certain timbral effect.
+  - Boosts the amplitude of the partials at the cutoff frequency.
+  - Adds a unique timbral effect to the sound.

+{{%/ note %}}

 ---

 # Loudness modification: the amplifier

 {{% note %}}

-The third part in our synthesis chain is the amplifier.
-Instead of just turning the oscillator on and off we shape it with an amplitude envelope.
+### Role of the Amplifier

+- **Third Component in Synthesis Chain**
+  - Follows the oscillator and the filter in the signal path.

+- **Not Just On/Off**
+  - Unlike simply turning the oscillator on and off, the amplifier shapes the sound.

+### Amplitude Envelope

+- **Purpose**
+  - The amplifier uses an amplitude envelope to shape the loudness and articulation of the sound over time.

 {{%/ note %}}

 ---